Gary Mark Smith: Career

-He embedded himself for 17 days inside the United Nations peacekeeping mission in North Kivu, the Democratic Republic of the Congo.
+In 2015, Smith embedded himself for 17 days inside the United Nations peacekeeping mission in North Kivu, the Democratic Republic of the Congo.
 Photographed life on the streets of Goma, capital city of the ongoing Congo Wars; also photographing life in the Mugunga refugee camp on the flanks of Mount Nyiragongo volcano.

 Personal life

 Smith had a difficult upbringing that ended badly, ultimately shaping resilience as a major theme in his artwork.
 His mother committed suicide, a victim of uncontrollable depression, when he was in the fifth grade, resulting in his development as a self-reliant and independent spirit unencumbered by self-doubt.
-He was knocked unconscious in secondary lightning strikes twice as a teenager, once when he was 15 and again at 19, resulting in later incorporation of the fury of nature into his global street photography method.
+He was knocked unconscious in secondary lightning strikes twice, once when he was 15 and again at 20, resulting in later incorporation of the fury of nature into his global street photography method.

-In 1976, Smith was abruptly disabled during a knee operation when insufficient room for swelling was left in the cast that was applied and his nerves were crushed from three inches above the knee all the way down through his left foot.
-This rendered him either in agonizing pain and/or existing under the influence of powerful opioid painkillers for the rest of his life.
+In 1976, Smith was abruptly disabled during a knee operation when insufficient room for swelling was left in the cast that was applied and his nerves were crushed from three inches above the knee all the way down through his left foot, a condition known as Acute Compression Syndrome.
+This rendered him in agonizing pain and existing under the influence of powerful opioid painkillers for the rest of his life, so he began planning to end it in time.

-In 1978, while hitchhiking across the United States, Smith picked up a newspaper one morning at a truck stop outside Scottsbluff, Nebraska and was inspired by an article he read promising cheaper international airfares under the new Airline Deregulation Act.
-That development, when blended with an inexplicable wanderlust, compelled him to become an experimental fine art global street photographer instead of the other less exciting (more painful and less pain distracting) options left available to him.
+However, in 1978, while hitchhiking across the United States only months before his planned suicide, Smith picked up a newspaper one morning at a truck stop outside Scottsbluff, Nebraska and was inspired by an article he read promising cheaper international airfares under the new Airline Deregulation Act.
+That development, when blended with an inexplicable wanderlust, compelled him to become an experimental fine art global street photographer instead of killing himself or suffering the other less exciting (more painful and less pain distracting) options left available to him.